IELTS vs Duolingo

 Score Comparison

 All IELTS scores are between 0 and 9.
 You may also get .5 scores as well (for example, 6.5 or 7.5).
-For the IELTS exam, the candidates can expect band scores for each section of Listening, Reading, Writing, and Speaking as well as average scores of all the sections, which will then constitute your total IELTS band score.
+For the IELTS exam, the candidates can expect band scores for each section of Listening, Reading, Writing, and Speaking as well as average scores of all the sections, which will then constitute their total IELTS band score.

-Duolingo checks the proficiency of candidates as a holistic score on a scale of 10-160 with 5 point increments.
+Duolingo checks the proficiency of candidates as a holistic score on a scale of 10-160 with 5-point increments.
 The results of the Duolingo English Test consist of the total score that is obtained from the various sections of Reading, Writing, Listening, and Speaking and also the subscores obtained from Literacy, Comprehension, Production, and Conversation.
 Let’s have a look at the score comparison of each of these tests to anticipate the difference in scores for IELTS vs Duolingo:

 Proficiency Level